How to Create a Virtual Host in Apache 2.4

 What is Virtual Hosting

-Before we start, let’s discuss what is Virtual hosting.
+Before we start, let’s discuss what virtual hosting is.
 Virtual hosting is a method for hosting multiple domain names (with separate handling of each name) on a single server (or pool of servers).
 This allows one server to share its resources, such as memory and processor cycles, without requiring all services provided to use the same hostname.
-The term virtual hosting is usually used in reference to web servers but the principles do carry over to other Internet services.
+The term virtual hosting is usually used for web servers but the principles do carry over to other Internet services.

 How to Create A Virtual Host in Apache 2.4

-At first, please login to your server using putty or terminal.
+First, please log in to your server using Putty or a terminal.
 Then finish the installation of Apache 2.4 by Running this command.

 sudo yum install httpd24 -y

 This command will install Apache 2.4 into your Amazon Linux machine.
-After you have successfully installed the Apache 2.4, then create a folder named “aws” in “/var/www” directory.
+After you have successfully installed Apache 2.4, then create a folder named “AWS” in the “/var/www” directory.
 To create a new folder please run this command.

 sudo mkdir /var/www/aws